Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Theoretical Model

-After dimensionless, we solve the above GP equation numerically by using the imaginary time evolution method and obtain the ground DW.
-Then modulating the magnetic field by Feshbach resonance, we make the scattering length oscillate as $a(t)=a_0+a_m\sin{\omega t}$.
-Only change the intralayer atomic interactions $g_{11}(t)=g_{22}(t)$ while keeping the interlayer atomic interactions $g_{12}=g_0$.
-We use the dynamical GP equations to study the evolution of the driven BECs in twisted bilayer optical lattices.
-After the modulation time $t$, we observe the dynamical evolution of patterns in both real and momentum spaces.
+The GP equations is numerically solved via the imaginary time evolution method to obtain the ground state.
+We make the scattering length oscillate as $a(t)=100a_0+a_m\sin{\omega t}$ by modulating the magnetic field near a Feshbach resonance \cite{Feshbach}.
+This paper mainly investigates the oscillating intralayer atomic interactions $g_{11}(t)=g_{22}(t)=4\pi \hbar^2a(t)/(\sqrt{2\pi}a_zm)$, while keeping the interlayer-atomic interactions $g_{12}=g_0$.
+Then we use the dynamical GP equations to investigate the evolution of driven DW patterns in both real and momentum spaces.